Books & Music

-For some time the scientific world has been concerned about the ever increasing numbers of bee colonies dying out and not surviving winters, because of the effect their disappearance is having on essential plant pollination, and German born Albert Einstein's supposed claim that 'if the bee disappeared off the surface of the globe, man would have only four years to live', has once more been in the spotlight.
+For some time the scientific world has been concerned about the ever increasing numbers of bee colonies dying out and not surviving winters, because of the effect their disappearance is having on essential plant pollination, and German born Albert Einstein's supposed claim that "if the bee disappeared off the surface of the globe, man would have only four years to live", has been in the spotlight recently.

 Albert Einstein lived from 1879 until 1955, and in 21st century Germany there are between 600 to 700 herb and plant based medicines available.

-Herbal medicines are prescribed by more than 70 percent of general practitioners, are supported by the public health insurance systems and sold through 'apotheken', German pharmacies, as well as Bio Laden, natural food stores, and a limited selection can be found in supermarkets.
+Herbal medicines are prescribed by more than 70 percent of general practitioners, even veterinarians, are supported by the public health insurance systems and sold through 'Apotheken', German pharmacies, as well as Bio Laden, natural food stores, and limited selections can be found in supermarkets.

-Herbal medicine has a long tradition of using plant seeds, flowers, leaves, bark and roots and its dominance in medicine cabinets throughout Germany, in addition to the advances in clinical research in proving its value in the treatment and prevention of disease, began some time ago to attract the attention of major European pharmaceutical companies.
+Herbal medicine has a long tradition of using plant seeds, flowers, leaves, bark and roots, and its dominance in medicine cabinets throughout Germany, in addition to the advances in clinical research in proving its value in the treatment and prevention of disease, began to attract the attention of major European pharmaceutical companies some years ago.

-Regular herbal medicine and plant remedies courses, walking through meadows and woods or up hills and mountain sides before noon because this is the optimum herb harvesting time, are well attended and regularly run for those who want to find out more about nature's plants and herbs, to be given tips on what can or can not be used, and learn the lotions and potions which can aid or perhaps cure a problem.
+Regular herbal medicine and plant remedies courses, walking through meadows and woods or up hills and mountain sides before noon because this is the optimum herb harvesting time, are well attended and regularly run for those who want to find out more about nature's plants and herbs, to be given tips on what can or can not be used, and learn about lotions and potions which can aid, or perhaps cure, a problem.

-Including a famous Bavarian Kraeuterfee, Herb Fairy, who remained an active, inspiring and perpetually youthful advertisement for her way of life and thinking until her death at almost 90.
+Including a famous Bavarian 'Kraeuterfee', Herb Fairy, who remained an active, inspiring and perpetually youthful advertisement for her way of life and thinking until she passed at almost 90.

-Her recipes are followed faithfully and cover everything from various nettle mixtures, including juices to combat stress, anemia and tiredness, red onion juice with honey and schnapps for building up immunity, apple vinegar poultices for tired, swollen legs, to nettle, dandelion and wild garlic paste which, when added to salad sauce or cream cheese, chases away all traces of spring tiredness or anemia.
+Her recipes continue to be followed faithfully and cover everything from various nettle mixtures, including juices to combat stress, anemia and tiredness, red onion juice with honey and schnapps for building up immunity, apple vinegar poultices for tired, swollen legs, to nettle, dandelion and wild garlic paste which, when added to salad sauce or cream cheese, chases away all traces of spring tiredness or anemia.